repotag/cutting_edge/README.md

 [![Coverage Status](https://coveralls.io/repos/github/repotag/cutting_edge/badge.svg?branch=master)](https://coveralls.io/github/repotag/cutting_edge?branch=master)
 [![Cutting Edge Dependency Status](https://dometto-cuttingedge.herokuapp.com/github/repotag/cutting_edge/svg 'Cutting Edge Dependency Status')](https://dometto-cuttingedge.herokuapp.com/github/repotag/cutting_edge/info)

 CuttingEdge monitors the status of the dependencies of your projects and lets you know when any of them go out of date.

-It:
+## Features

 * Generates badge images that you can include in your projects' Readme, like the one above!
 * Can send you email when the status of a project's dependencies changes